-I further report that the Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-executive Directors & Independent Directors.
-There is no changes in the composition of Board that took place during the period under review.
+I further report that the Board of Directors of the Company is duly constituted with proper balance of Executive, Non-executive, Women & Independent Directors.
+The changes in the composition of Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.